 Flexible and Dynamic

 Lastly, a workplace safety program has to be flexible and dynamic.
 It’s easy for people to be enthusiastic about new ideas and programs.
 However, once they get used to something, humans grow bored and lose their enthusiasm.
-To keep morale high and employees engaged, a safety recognition program must be flexible and changeable.
+To keep morale high and employees engaged, a safety rewards and recognition program must be flexible and changeable.

 - General safety practices